tonrea333/copy-calico/README.md

 Below you will find a list of the websites that you have been requested to copy by Copy Calico.
 Don't worry, you don't have to copy all of them; you only have to choose one and work with that one.
 ONLY ONE!
 (Unless you REALLY want to challenge yourself!)

-### Basic Setup
+## Basic Setup

-Start a whole new repo, call it what you want, make HTML and CSS files, and get going!
+Fork this repository, make HTML and CSS files, and get going!

 Do NOT forget to **add a `link` tag from your HTML to your CSS**.

-Ask a friendly neighbor, teacher, or search box if you're not too solid on how to do that yet!
+Also, as you work, make at least three commits in git as you go with clear messages!

 ## List Of The Websites To Choose From: